srchilde-coder/Telling-Stories-with-Data/final-project-part-two.md

 These questions were a good way to summarize our feedback/interview session, but really, the initial presentation and walk through is where I got the most valuable feedback: my story is good and impactful, the overall design choices are good, but a few data visualizations needed revision to better aide my story- the type of chart themselves as well as a few titles.

-# Identified changes for Part III THIS IS THE MOST IMPORTANT!!!!
+# Identified changes for Part III
-> Document the changes you plan on implementing next week to address any issues identified.

-Text here!

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|